 Offal holes or 'dead holes' as they are commonly referred to, are used in Southland for on-farm disposal of dead stock.

-Now's the time to plan and prepare for how your farm is going to manage for upcoming lambing and calving disposal.
+Plan and prepare for how your farm is going to manage for upcoming lambing and calving disposal.

 Good practice offal hole management